 Joint Assets and Property Ownership

-Joint assets and property ownership are common among married couples.
-In the UK, when couples own property together, it is usually as ‘joint tenants’ or ‘tenants in common.’
-Understanding the difference is vital for estate planning.
+Joint assets and property ownership are extremely common among married couples.
+In England and Wales, when couples own property together, it is held either as “joint tenants” or as “tenants in common.”
+Understanding the difference between these two forms of ownership is fundamental to estate planning.

 The Role of Spousal Rights

-Having a will allows couples to make informed decisions about their estate, ensuring their spouse is provided for while also considering other family members.
+Having a will allows you to make deliberate decisions about your estate — ensuring your spouse is provided for while also protecting the interests of children, particularly if there are children from a previous relationship.

 Inheritance Tax Considerations